-There are two to four million sweat glands distributed all over our bodies.
+There are 2 to 4 million sweat glands distributed all over our bodies.

 You skin has two main types of sweat glands; Eccrine and Apocrine.
 Eccrine sweat glands are far more numerous and occur on virtually all skin surfaces.
 They become functional shortly after birth and produce a clear, watery, odorless substance in relatively large amounts to cool the body when overheated.

 Apocrine sweat glands, larger than eccrine glannds, occur only in the armpits and pubic area, and around the nipples and navel.
 They do not become active until puberty and secrete small amounts of a milky, thick substance that is rich in fats.

 Although apocrine sweat is odorless when secreted, bacteria normally found on the skin comes in contact with the fats.
 When this fatty fluid comes in contact with bacteria on the skin’s surface, it produces a characteristic body odor.
 This is the primary source of body odor arising from both the pubic region and the armpits.